onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 That means:

 1. finish and stabilize the public effective layer
-2. align runtime behavior with the coupling flow
+2. align runtime behavior with the coupling logic
-3. turn Bridge from design surface into real handoff behavior
+3. turn Bridge from design surface into stronger operational handoff behavior
-4. use demo cases as implementation targets
+4. use evidence and demo cases as implementation targets
 5. continue deeper formalization without blocking MVP progress

 That is the implementation plan in one paragraph.